Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Updated CV / Resume

-Portfolio (for design, architecture, creative courses)
+Portfolio (for design, architecture, or creative courses)

-🛂 Visa Documents
+Student Visa Documents (INZ)

-Completed INZ student visa application (online)
+Completed INZ student visa application (online via INZ portal)

 Offer of Place from NZQA-approved institution